eviweb/illuminate-support/README.md

 (https://travis-ci.org/eviweb/illuminate-support)
 How to install
 ==============
-Just run `composer require eviweb/illuminate-support && composer update` How to use
+Just run `composer require eviweb/illuminate-support:dev-master` How to use
 ==========
 Simply depend on classes of this package instead of the original ones.